On the Integral Cohomology Ring of Toric Orbifolds and Singular Toric Varieties: Toric orbifolds and orbifold lens spaces

-\begin{remark} \begin{enumerate} \item For convenience, we usually express characteristic function $\lambda$ as an $(n\times m)$-matrix $\Lambda$ by listing $\lambda_i$'s as column vectors.
-We call $\Lambda$ a \textit{characteristic matrix} associated to $\lambda$. \item It is easy to check that it suffices to satisfy the linearly independence at each vertex, an intersection of $n$ facets. \end{enumerate} \end{remark} One canonical example of such function is given by a lattice polytope.
-We can naturally assign a characteristic vector the primitive normal vector on each facet.
-In Section \ref{sec_cohom_ring_and_ppoly}, we shall see this again as primitive vectors of $1$-dimensional cones in a normal fan associated to a simple lattice polytope.
+\begin{remark} \begin{enumerate} \item In the literature about toric manifolds, the pair $(Q, \lambda)$ satisfying the condition $(\ast)$ in \cite[p.
+423]{DJ} is called a \emph{characteristic pair}. \item For convenience, we usually express an $\mathcal{R}$-characteristic function $\lambda$ as an $(n\times m)$-matrix $\Lambda$ by listing $\lambda_i$'s as column vectors.
+We call $\Lambda$ an \textit{$\mathcal{R}$-characteristic matrix} associated to $\lambda$. \item It is easy to check that it suffices to satisfy the linearly independence at each vertex which is an intersection of $n$ facets. \end{enumerate} \end{remark}